HistoryYou are here:

 The Team and Facilities:

-History results at GCSE have been improving over the last three years.
-There is a dedicated team of three History specialists, including the Leader of History.
+There is a dedicated team of four History specialists, including the Leader of History.
 We are a small but enthusiastic team bringing different strengths and ideas to the teaching of History.
 Lessons are based on a wide range of resources and activities, including a variety of History books that students of all ages can access.

 Students find this course extremely challenging but highly rewarding.
 We read a lot and we write a lot of essays.
 We make no apologies for this and with the expert help of our teachers we have helped our students make significant progress in their writing.
 This is very helpful for our students most of whom go on to university.

 A Level History is not just for students interested in social sciences and humanities.
 The hard sciences require students to reason and analyse but many university courses in science will also require students to produce a 10,000 word dissertation in their third year.
 The support we give in developing complex writing is not to be underestimated.

 |History||12 and 13||Pearson Edexcel||A Level History (9H10)|